MRobbins3/barebones-docker-compose-mysql/README.md

-# barebones-docker-compose-mysql
+# GVU-databases-docker-mysql
-## A barebones implementation of MySQL running in a Docker container.
+## A barebones implementation of MySQL running in a Docker container, for use by the database course at GVU.
-### There are many like it, but this one is mine.
+### There are many like it, but this one is ours.
 ------
 # Section 1 : Setting Up Docker
 ---